bkuczenski/lca-tools/api-new.md

 ## R6 - Flow Terminations or Product Flows

-The query returns a list of processes and reference flows and directions.
-These are highly similar to R2, but they are relevant in background systems because they provide reference products to upstream processes.
+The query returns a list of reference flows and terminations.
+The terminations are either a context or a process, and a direction.
+These are highly similar to R2, but they leave out the parent node.
+They are relevant in background systems because they provide reference products to upstream processes.
 They also will be adapted to include fragment-flow terminations, for queries involving study models.

-## R7 - Exterior flows

-The query returns a list of flows with directions.
-The flows are included as links rather than serialized entities.